SisiShao/PersonalWebBuilding/aboutme.md

 cover-img: /assets/img/68_happinessv1_thumb.jpeg
 ---

-I love happiness, freedom, loyalty to my family.
+I love happiness, freedom, piano, singing, my family and so on.

 - Happiness can actually be observed, measured, and improved upon!
 - I'm extremely loyal to my family